Cosmetics with sunscreen

 Does your product include a flavour or fragrance chemical?

 Cosmetics with sunscreen often include flavour and fragrance chemicals.
 If the chemical identity of these ingredients are protected as a trade secret, you can choose to introduce them using the ‘reported introduction - low-risk flavour or fragrance blend’ pathway - without going through the process of working out the highest indicative risk.
-However, they must meet the requirements of this category.
+However, they must meet the requirements of this pathway.

 If you use this pathway, you will need to nominate a chemical data provider who can provide information about the chemicals.